École secondaire Georges-P.-Vanier

 École secondaire Georges-P.-Vanier is a French first language high school located in the Westdale Village district in Hamilton, Ontario, Canada.
 It serves the French language population of Brant, Haldimand, Norfolk, Halton, Hamilton-Wentworth, and Wellington counties.

-The school also has a theatre group, Les Petits Géants, that has won multiple awards at the Sears Theatre Festival.
+The school has a theatre group, Les Petits Géants, that has won multiple awards at the Sears Theatre Festival.
 The theatre group had the honour of presenting its plays in St-Malo, France and in Sicily.

 École secondaire Georges-P.-Vanier celebrated its 40th anniversary in 2014.